kindo-nz/kindo.message.client/clients/python/README.md

 ### `send_to_producer`

-Sends a structured message to the Kindo Producer Lambda.
+Sends a structured message to the Kindo Producer Lambda via Function URL.

 #### Parameters